-- Umbrella Insurance: Costing about $500-$700, umbrella insurance covers any gaps that may have occurred in your policy.
+- Umbrella Insurance: Costing about $500 to $700, umbrella insurance covers any gaps that may have occurred in your policy.

-- Uninsured/Underinsured Motorist: The least expensive yet very useful type of coverage, it covers damages caused to you when you are involved in an accident without your fault and the other person is not insured enough to cover your expenses.
+- Uninsured/Underinsured Motorist: The least expensive yet very useful type of coverage covers damages caused when you are involved in an accident without your fault and the other person is not insured enough to cover your expenses.

 - Hazmat Insurance: If you are hauling hazardous materials such as chemicals, fertilizers, or fuels, then you will need this type of insurance.

 - Livestock Cargo Insurance: As the name suggests, when hauling live animals (horse hauling), in the event of injury, death, or escape, this insurance will be useful to you.